-The Personalized Hypnosis can increase your chances for success because it's it's a recording of a privet sessions done in Phoenix Arizona office.
+The Personalized Hypnosis can increase your chances for success because it’s a recording of private sessions done in the Phoenix Arizona office.
 Our knowledge of you will be intimate and detailed because you and Doc Hypnosis will have taken the time to consult and cater to your needs and wants.
 This session will be made just for you.

 Why a Personalized Experience?